Wild Harvesting White Sage And Local Sage Alternatives

 Never take more than 20%.
 More than 20% pruning, can increase the biological stress levels of the plant to an unsafe level.
 Think about it.
 If someone cut off more than your arm at any one time, would you be stressed?

-These are the steps the horticulturist - medium’s guidelines for ethical and sustainable harvesting of White Sage.
+These are the steps the horticulturist - medium’s guidelines for the ethical and sustainable harvesting of White Sage.

-a White Sage harvesting Dilemma?
+is there a White Sage harvesting Dilemma?

-With white sage becoming more and more popular among mainstream spirituality users, there is concern for over harvesting pressure on the plant, which could eventually lead to it becoming threatened status in the wild.
+With white sage becoming more and more popular among mainstream spirituality users, there is a concern for over harvesting pressure on the plant, which could eventually lead to it becoming threatened status in the wild.

-Sage does not have to become threatened, because there are many alternatives to sage.
+Sage does not have to become threatened because there are many alternatives to sage.

 Plants evolve and adapt with humans and people carry their sacred plants with them as they travel from region to region or continent to continent.